Way of Life Literature

 These works are a product of the positivist philosophy that is taught at Lancaster.
 It is a New Evangelical philosophy: keep the message positive, avoid dealing with personalities, be known for what you are for, not for what you are against.

-These works are also a product of Lancaster’s commitment to the use of contemporary praise music.
+The contemporary church plants being established by Lancaster Baptist Church affiliates are also a product of the church’s commitment to the use of contemporary praise music.
 While Lancaster has toned down the rhythm and cleaned up the presentation of the music (e.g., singers standing still instead of dancing), the music has transformational power, nonetheless.
 CCM’s “lighten up, don’t be so strict, keep it positive, promote unity” philosophy has captured the hearts of many people at Lancaster, and many of the West Coast graduates are taking the use of CCM much farther than Lancaster probably intended it to go.
 When you let the camel put his nose in the tent, the result is predictable.
-(For documentation of Lancaster’s commitment to contemporary music see “Have I Exaggerated the Music Problem at Lancaster?”
+(For documentation of Lancaster’s commitment to contemporary music see “Have I Exaggerated the Music Problem at Lancaster?” https://www.wayoflife.org/reports/have-i-exaggerated-music-problem-lancaster.php)

 ROCK HILL CHURCH, FONTANA, CALIFORNIA

 When Paul talks about Matt’s work, he says he is starting Rock Hill Baptist Church, but the church's online material (rockhill.church), is listed as "copyright Rock Hill Church."
-The church sign says “RH Rockhill Church.”
+The church sign at its meeting place says “RH Rockhill Church.”
 They are positioning themselves as a generic church.

-In a blog dated September 15, 2017, Paul again recommended Matt’s work.
+In a blog dated September 15, 2017, Paul Chappell again recommended Matt’s work.
 He says that Matt “uses some methods I do not use” and he says, “I’ll not have these methods taught at WCBC” (“3 Priorities for Ministry Dads and Their Ministry Sons,” Paulchappell.com, Sep.
 15 2017).
-So using Christian rock and preaching a Chuck Swindoll brand of “grace” and accepting immodest and unisex fashions are just different methods.
+So using Christian rock and preaching a Chuck Swindoll brand of “grace” and accepting immodest and unisex fashions are just “different methods.”
+That says a lot.

 Rockhill Church uses full blown contemporary music, including Hillsong, and in typical emerging fashion, everything is dark.
 The room is dark for the worship service and it is dark for the preaching.
-It would be nearly impossible to actually look at your Bible and “search the Scriptures.”
+It would be very difficult to look at your Bible and “search the Scriptures.”

 Matt’s Instagram post for Feb.
 18, 2017, featured a photo of his praise team singing Hillsong’s “Love So Great.”